github/opensource.guide/overviews/os-contributing/index.md

 ![pr convo](convo.png)

 If your pull request is merged -- great!
-If it is not, no sweat, it may not be what they had in mind, or they were already working on it.
-Go forth and pull request again -- or [create your own open source project](theotherguide).
+If it is not, no sweat, it may not be what the project maintainer had in mind, or they were already working on it.
+This happens, so our recommendation is to take any feedback you've received and go forth and pull request again -- or [create your own open source project](theotherguide).

 > find better image